Jon Shaw: Luton Town

 Shaw signed for Gateshead's Conference Premier rivals Luton Town on a two-year contract on 21 June 2012.
 He scored on his debut in Luton's opening game of the 2012–13 season, coincidentally in a 2–2 draw with his former club Gateshead.
 In Shaw's fifth game for Luton, a 1–0 defeat to AFC Telford United, he instigated a 21-player brawl which saw Luton captain Ronnie Henry and Telford's Dan Preston sent off.
 Shaw's role was initially not noticed by the referee, but he was later charged by the Football Association with violent conduct and banned for three matches.
 In total, Shaw scored eight league goals for Luton during the 2012–13 season as the club finished seventh in the table.

 Shaw started in four games at the beginning of the 2013–14 season, but struggled with an injury.
 He underwent a hernia operation in late August, ruling him out for six weeks.
 He then suffered further injuries in training, which prevented him from playing until early January 2014.
 He went on to become a regular on the substitute bench towards the end of the 2013–14 season but ultimately ended the campaign, in which Luton won the Conference Premier title, without scoring in his 13 appearances.
 On 9 May 2014, it was announced that Shaw would not be offered a new contract and would leave Luton in June 2014.

 Return to Gateshead

 On 12 June 2014, Shaw rejoined Gateshead for a third spell, signing a two-year deal.
 His first appearance of the season was on the opening day of the season in a 3–1 win at home to Torquay United.
 His first goal of the season followed three days later on 12 August against Wrexham.

 On 3 May 2016, Shaw was released by Gateshead.

 South Shields

 On 2 July 2016, Shaw signed a part-time contract for the Northern Division One side South Shields.

 Dunston UTS

-On 26 May 2022, Shaw was announced to be joining Dunston UTS upon the expiration of his contract with South Shields.
-In January 2023, Shaw suffered a punctured lung during a match against Consett.
+On 26 May 2022, Shaw was announced to be joining Dunston UTS when his contract with South Shields expired.
+In January 2023, he suffered a punctured lung during a match against Consett.
+He returned to action in February, and finished the season with two goals from 17 league appearances.

+Blyth Spartans

+Shaw was appointed assistant manager of Blyth Spartans under Graham Fenton, with whom he had worked for several years at South Shields.
+He was also registered as a player.
+When Fenton was sacked in December, Shaw retired from playing and took over as manager on an 18-month contract.

+Shaw was relieved of his duties on April 29, 2024.

+North Shields

+On July 17, 2025 Shaw came out of retirement to sign for North Shields F.C.